tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/get-permission.md

   - zh-tw
 ---
 # Get Permission
 The `Get Permission` operation gets the [Security Descriptor Definition Language (SDDL)](https://docs.microsoft.com/windows/win32/secauthz/security-descriptor-definition-language) for a given security descriptor.
+This API is available starting in version 2019-02-02.

 ## Request
 The `Create Permission` request may be constructed as follows.
 HTTPS is recommended.